Research

 Pioneering the next generation of diagnostic and therapeutic agents…

-Current research interests include:
+Current research projects include:

 Chemical Synthesis